sgmurphy/wordpress-plugins/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 7.27.0: May 29, 2024 =
+- New: Site Notes Automations addon.
+- Fix: We fixed an issue related to eCommerce abandoned checkouts.
+- Fix: We fixed an issue related to UserJourney report pages.
+- Enhancement: We improved the notification system.

 = 7.26.0: April 15, 2024 =
 - New: Added new Exceptions Report
 - New: Added new Google Consent support.